HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

 ![atomic-add](/images/others/atomic-add.png)

-One thing to bare in mind that will come in handy is that atomic operations can only be applied on global memory addresses, which also makes sense because all threads have access to that memory space.
+One thing to bear in mind that will come in handy is that atomic operations can only be applied on global memory addresses, which also makes sense because all threads have access to that memory space.
 All kernel arguments are inherently global, so no need to second-guess this for now.

 #### 6. Deriving a kernel with nested device calls